strikeslip/2DWaves/implementation.md

 ## Overview

-TREMORS is a new standalone browser instrument in the SOS (Sounds of Seismic) suite at [sos.allshookup.org](http://sos.allshookup.org), alongside `ONE.html`, `flow.html`, `seis.html`, and `ShadowZone.html`.
+2DWAVES is a  standalone browser instrument in the SOS (Sounds of Seismic) suite at [sos.allshookup.org](http://sos.allshookup.org), alongside `ONE.html`, `flow.html`, `seis.html`, and `ShadowZone.html`.
 It is a 2D acoustic finite difference wave propagation simulator whose synthetic seismograms feed a GranularEngine for real-time sonification.

 The physics engine is derived from the same SW4/CIG lineage ([github.com/geodynamics/sw4](https://github.com/geodynamics/sw4)) that underlies USGS seismic hazard calculations, reduced to a 2D scalar acoustic stencil that runs in vanilla JS in a browser tab.
 The reference implementation that confirmed browser viability is [jtiscione/webassembly-wave](https://github.com/jtiscione/webassembly-wave) ([live demo](https://jtiscione.github.io/webassembly-wave/index.html)).